Are you or a loved one looking for a sober living program? (310) 554-6862

 • Strawberries

 If you are struggling with barbiturate use or abuse, Design for Recovery can help you regain control over your life.
-Design for Recovery is a sober living home for men which offers you a safe space equipped with peer support, character building, and a structured schedule.
+Design for Recovery is a sober living home for men that offers you a safe space equipped with peer support, character building, and a structured schedule.

 Barbiturates are a class of drugs that are commonly used to treat anxiety and insomnia.
 However, their potential for addiction and overdose has led many people to seek out sober living options.
 If you or someone you know is struggling with barbiturate addiction, consider seeking help from a sober living facility such as Sober Living West LA.
 At Sober Living West LA, individuals can receive the support and guidance they need to overcome addiction and build a healthy, fulfilling life in recovery.
 Our compassionate team of professionals is dedicated to providing a safe and supportive environment that promotes healing and growth.
 Don’t let addiction control your life any longer – reach out to Sober Living West LA today for the help you need.